 Interactive interviews are great.
 Co-creation research is even better.
 But if you overload you research with too many activities or specific questions to answer, you’ve lost the opportunity to explore unexpected terrain.
 Each time you have your participant complete a scripted activity, you’re asking them to think only within the constraints you’ve imposed on them.
 Be sure to balance your interview with time for random conversation and reflection, you never know the road your participant will take you down.

-- Priming your research participants.
-Its so much easier when your research participants say exactly what you want to hear.
+It's so much easier when your research participants say exactly what you want to hear.
 But don’t do it!
 We all have hunches around what we think, and what users are doing and saying, but be careful not to impose your own biases on your participant.
 Start your interview with a little background on the topic you’re researching but don’t give too many of your hunches away.
 And avoid using leading questions at all costs.

 I know, I know.
 A long day of interviewing is exhausting.
 But don’t forget to debrief after each and every ethnographic interview you conduct.
 It may seem like a pain but take five minutes to get your reactions down on paper while the conversation is still fresh (and it makes sense-making so much faster in the long run).
 A simple format you can use is to answer these questions: 1) What did you hear that was new?
 2) What did you hear that confirmed what you already knew? and 3) What would I like to act on?

 Do you have some tips for great design research?
 I’m always hungry for good advice on good research.